Characterizing the powerset by a complete (Scott) sentence: Fraisse Construction

 \section{Fraisse Construction}

-We describe here briefly a Fraisse-type construction which we will use in section \ref{powerset}.
-The following definitions and theorems are from \cite{LinearOrderings}, and the interested reader should refer there for more details\footnote{As mentioned in \cite{LinearOrderings} too, these theorems are straightforward generalizations of Fraisse\rq{}s theorems, and many authors have been using them implicitly, without writing them down explicitly.}.
+We describe briefly a Fraisse-type construction which we will use in section \ref{powerset}.
+Definition \ref{fingenoverM} is an expanded version of a similar definition in \cite{LinearOrderings} and the theorems that follow definition \ref{fingenoverM} are from \cite{LinearOrderings} too.
+The interested reader should refer there for more details on the proofs.\footnote{As mentioned in \cite{LinearOrderings} too, these theorems are straightforward generalizations of Fraisse\rq{}s theorems in the context of ``finitely generated over $\M$ structures''.
+Hjorth in \cite{HjorthsKnightPaper} used similar constructions as well as Laskowski and Shelah in \cite{LaskowskiShelahsOnTheExistenceOfAtomicModels}.
+The proofs of theorems \ref{Fraisse} and \ref{Fraisse2} follow the proofs of the original Fraisse theorems.
+So, our effort was in organizing into a unique framework tools that other authors have used before.}.

+In definition \ref{fingenoverM} we work with a relational vocabulary $\tau$.
+If $\tau$ is not relational and $\M$ is a $\tau$- structure, replace all constant symbols $c\in\tau$ by corresponding (unary) predicate symbols $P_c$ and all function symbols $f$ of arity $n$ by predicate symbols $P_f$ of arity $n+1$ and stipulate: \begin{enumerate} \item $P_c^\M(x)$ iff $c^\M=x$ and \item $P_f^\M(\vec{x},y)$ iff $f^\M(\vec{x})=y$. \end{enumerate} So, without loss of generality assume that $\tau$ is a relational vocabulary.